Want to plan your trip to Vietnam but don’t know where to start? Don’t panic — we have the perfect 14-day guide to Vietnam to get you through!

 After all this activity, you’ll sleep well on your next night train to Hoi An!

-Hoi An: 2 nights and 1 night train
+Guide to Vietnam: Hoi An (2 nights and 1 night train)

 When it comes to food, you’re really spoilt for choice.
 If you’re looking for a gourmet Vietnamese experience, head to Morning Glory.
 Ran by Ms Vy, the menu if jammed pack full of delicious traditional Vietnamese meals with an Asian twist.
 For a more humbling experience, head to Oodles of Noodles – just like Lanterns in Nha Trang, Oodles of Noodles is both a restaurant and a school for underprivileged teenagers of the area.
 Supported by Planetera, the culinary and hospitality school takes 40 new students from the local area every six months for an 18 month training programme.
 From here, students have gone on to work in some of the top luxury restaurants and hotels of the country; it’s a wonderful way to see how tourism can help the local communities first hand.